+MICHIGAN

+Detroit

+Also known as the "Motor City", this metropolitan area has invested heavily into greenway trails, bike lanes and other bicyclefriendly infrastructures to connect cyclists to worldclass restaurants and cultural attractions.
 Find more here.

 2 Kalamazoo

-This Bike Friendly Community offers cyclists of all abilities a wide variety of designated road routes, scenic trails that meander through meadows and overlook the river, to challenging single track adventures.
+This Bike Friendly Community offers cyclists of all abilities a wide variety of designated road routes and scenic trails meandering through meadows, also challenging single track adventures.
 Find more here.

 3 Midland

-Here by the Saginaw Bay, this Bike Friendly Community lets you forge your own path, using the areas linking bike trails, on designated bike routes that will help you connect, to several mountain biking options.
+Here by the Saginaw Bay, this Bike Friendly Community lets you forge your own path, using the areas linking bike trails, on designated bike routes that will help you connect to several mountain biking options.
 Find more here.

-4 Grand Rapids
+Grand Rapids

-Earning national recognition for its biking environment, even the Bike Friendly Community buses here are bike-friendly so you can access local trails without riding through traffic.
+Earning national recognition for its biking environment, even the Bike Friendly Community buses here are bikefriendly so you can access local trails without riding through traffic.
 Find more here.

-Marquette
+5 Marquette

-Along the Lake Superior shoreline, this Bike Friendly Community offers recreational riders an adventure not soon to be forgotten, enjoy leisure trail rides, fat biking; and mountain biking to scenic road routes.
+Along the Lake Superior shoreline, this Bike Friendly Community offers recreational riders an adventure not soon to be forgotten.
+Enjoy leisure trail rides, fat biking and mountain biking to scenic road routes.
 Find more here.